Johneriksson88/BeatBuddies/README.md

 ## Database Models

+For the backend part of BeatBuddies I used the [Django REST framework](https://www.django-rest-framework.org/).
+I first created the models, and then the serializers and views.
 The database schema were planned out in [dbdesigner.net](https://www.dbdesigner.net/).
 DBDesigner is an intuitive browser-based tool to create database schemas.

 All models and their respective fields can be seen below: